AnandChowdhary/anandchowdhary.com/content/Projects/sixteeninches.md

 ---
 title: SixteenInches
 subcategory: Ecommerce
-intro: Educational escape room built using IoT technology and a real-time database with IBM for a module project in April 2018.
+intro: Branding and Shopify theme customization for one of the fastest-growing online supplements stores in India.
 date: 2015-09-12
 icon: true
 tags: ["App", "Branding", "Web"]